 Are you a business that used an Energy Broker to save money?
 You may have been a victim of business energy mis-selling.

 Rather than saving you money, it may have cost you money and you may be entitled to compensation for a mis-sold business energy contract by the energy broker.
 Much like using a trusted insurance broker, many businesses have relied on energy brokers to try and save money on their gas and electricity bills.
 During this process energy brokers will often say that their services are free to their business customers, so using them appears to make perfect sense.

-What the business energy broker may not have explained is that they will have received a commission from the energy provider based on how much your business pays for its energy.
+What the business energy broker may not have explained is that they will have received a hidden commission from the energy provider based on how much your business pays for its energy.
 As a result, many brokers inflated the cost of energy in order to make bigger commissions and in turn, the customer probably paid more in their energy bills than they should have.

-How do I know if I have been mis-sold business energy?
+How do I know if I have been mis-sold a business energy contract?

 When signing a business up, the energy broker should have explained how much commission they were getting from the energy company.
 As a broker, and so an agent of the business, their job is to act in their customer’s best interests by finding and recommending the best deal for them, rather than recommending the energy provider with the best commission for the broker.